akashravichandran/ak.github.io/cf_thanks.md

 p {text-align: center;}
 </style>

-thanks for submitting the form, you will hear from me soon.
+thanks for submitting the form, you will hear from me soon!